MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-kiosk-mode-transition-plan.md

 | CTRL+N blocked (open a new window) | Y | Y | 89 |
 | CTRL+T blocked (open new tab) | N | Y | 89 |
 |Settings and more (...) will display only the required options  |N |Y |89 |

 > [!NOTE]
 > For information about the Microsoft Edge release schedule, see [Microsoft Edge release schedule](microsoft-edge-release-schedule.md).

 **Step2: Test the new kiosk in Microsoft Edge.** We recommend that you test setting up kiosk mode in Microsoft Edge.
 A quick and easy way to test kiosk mode is to configure an assigned access single app using Windows Settings as described next.

 1. Install the latest Windows 10 Insider Preview, version 20215 or higher.
 Follow the instructions in [Getting started with Windows 10 Insider Preview Builds](https://docs.microsoft.com/windows-insider/get-started).
 2. Install the latest version of [Microsoft Edge Stable channel](https://www.microsoft.com/edge), version 87 or higher.
-To test the latest features, you can download the latest [Microsoft Edge Dev channel](https://www.microsoftedgeinsider.com/download), version 89 or higher.
+To test the latest features, you can download the latest [Microsoft Edge Beta channel](https://www.microsoftedgeinsider.com/download), version 89 or higher.

    > [!IMPORTANT]
    > Because a device level installation is required, the Canary channel isn't supported.